Neural-Systems-at-UIO/restrictedaccess_request/README.md

 # access_data_email

+An app aiming to solve this issue: https://gitlab.ebrains.eu/kanban/curators/ebrains-curation-team/-/issues/129

-A vanilla javascript backend app running on Rancher (kubernetes).
+A vanilla javascript backend app (express node server) running on Rancher (kubernetes).
 Written in Node 20.17.0

 The app sends an automatic email to data custodian informing about submitted request to access externally hosted data.